I-2-1-32.Disqualification and Referrals of Medical Experts, Vocational Experts, or Consultative Examiners

 Last Update: 7/18/14 (Transmittal I-2-113)

 A. Notification of a Disqualification From Disability Determination Services

-If the Office of the Chief Administrative Law Judge (OCALJ) is the component notified by DDS, OCALJ will notify the ODAR regional office (RO) for each affected region, identify any affected cases pending with servicing hearing offices (HO) in the region, and issue instructions on how to adjudicate the cases.
-If DDS first notifies the ODAR RO of the disqualified consultative examiner, the RO will notify OCALJ before notifying the affected HOs.
+If the Office of the Chief Administrative Law Judge (OCALJ) is the component notified by DDS, OCALJ will notify the OHO regional office (RO) for each affected region, identify any affected cases pending with servicing hearing offices (HO) in the region, and issue instructions on how to adjudicate the cases.
+If DDS first notifies the OHO RO of the disqualified consultative examiner, the RO will notify OCALJ before notifying the affected HOs.